 Runner beans have long been grown as ornamentals for gazebos and arbours.
 This pre-1855 cultivar produces tasty, medium-sized pods and the attractive flowers can also be used as a garnish.
 3m.

 The contrasting colour combination of brick-red and yellow makes this a pleasing yet unusual plant that is well worth seeking out.
-It is excellent trailing in containers or as a compact climber.
+An annual climber that is excellent trailing in containers or as a compact climber.
 1.2m.

 Bright yellow-green and lime flowers ensure that this cheerful native of Asia Minor, will never go unnoticed.
 Best plants come from autumn sowings.
-Ideal for scrambling over a hedge or up twiggy supports.
+An ideal annual climber for scrambling over a hedge or up twiggy supports.
 1.8m or more.

 There are many forms of this cheerful plant with fresh-green leaves and brightly coloured flowers in shades of red, yellow and orange.
 Happy to assert its right to roam wherever the gardener allows.
 3m.
 USDA 10a-11